 - I am not a doormat to be walked over.

 How can we use recovery affirmations every day?

 Hang them in your office, workspace, and living spaces!

-When I worked in an office I used to have small quotes hidden in my planner or written on post-it-notes.
-Now that I have my home office I’ve got various books, including those above, for quick reference should I need it.
+When I worked in an office I used to have small quotes hidden in my planner or written on post-it notes.
+Now that I have my home office I’ve got various books, including those above, for quick reference should I need them.

 Keep a scrapbook or notebook full of your favourite ones!